 Membership in Rotary E-Club One is not an "easy" option.
 Requirements for membership admission are stringent.
 For current Rotarians, Rotary E-Club One requires more reference checks than most Rotary clubs, including written references with wet signatures from the applicant's former Rotary club including the President, and three current Rotarians who will vouch for the applicant.
 Rotary E-Club One checks each reference with the writer.
 Our rigorous screening of applicants is a necessary first step to ensure excellence.

 Rotary District involvement in design, planning, establishment and ongoing quality assurance is essential.
-A Rotary e-club is a finite resource, limited to a total of two per Rotary District.
-This means that it is critically important that the Rotary District recognizes that a Rotary e-club is a valuable asset, requiring the investment of intelligent planning and careful attention to detail.
+It is critically important that the Rotary District recognizes that a Rotary e-club is a valuable asset, requiring the investment of intelligent planning and careful attention to detail.

 A new website is under construction, specifically for the purpose of providing information and resources to design, plan and develop a Rotary e-club.